Alignak-monitoring/alignak/doc/source/13_monitoring/windows.rst

 What is monitored by the windows template?
 -------------------------------------------

 You have configured your host to be checked by the windows template.
 What does it means?
-It means that you Shinken will monitor the following :
+It means that you Alignak will monitor the following :

   * host check each 5 minutes with a ping
   * check disk space